munhin-dev/musify/README.md

     - The autocomplete dropdown list is to assist in selecting the right search item.
     - The list will be populated by tracks and artist most relevent to your search input.
     - You can toggle the dropdown by click the up or down button on the right of the searchbar.

+3. Search
+    - Clicking new "SEARCH" or "SURPISE ME" will generate new results on top of current list.

 ### `Playlist`